sandeepanikapati/jfrog-github-oidc/README.md

-# GitHub Actions and JFrog Integration with OIDC Example
+# Gi**tHub Actions and JFrog Integration with OIDC Example

 This example repository demonstrates how to seamlessly integrate GitHub Actions with JFrog, leveraging OpenID Connect (OIDC) for secure and authenticated interactions.
 This integration ensures a streamlined and automated workflow for managing artifacts with JFrog Artifactory in your GitHub repositories.